 \section{Small models}

 The category of all $\S$-models of a limit sketch $\S$ is sometimes too large.
 For example, models of the empty limit sketch $(\E,\emptyset)$ are just functors $\E \to \Set$, which shows that $\Mod(\S)$ does not have to be locally small and therefore can be regarded as pathological.
 We need to look at a locally small subcategory of \emph{small models}.
-First we recall the notion of a small functor:
+First, we recall the notion of a small functor:

 \begin{defi} A functor $\E \to \Set$ is called \emph{small} when it is a colimit of representable functors; recall that colimits are assumed to be small.
-Let $\Hom^{\s}(\E,\Set)$ denote the category of small functors $\E \to \Set$. \end{defi}
+The category of small functors $\E \to \Set$ is denoted by $\Hom^{\s}(\E,\Set)$ . \end{defi}